googleapis/google-api-nodejs-client/README.md

 $ npm install googleapis
 ```

-If you need to reduce startup times, you can also add a submodule as its own dependency.
+If you need to reduce startup times, you can also install a submodule as its own dependency.
 We make an effort to publish submodules that are __not__ in this [list](https://github.com/googleapis/google-cloud-node#google-cloud-nodejs-client-libraries).
 In order to add it as a dependency, run the following sample command, replacing with your preferred API:

 ``` sh
 $ npm install @googleapis/docs